- Do not travel to South Sudan, including Juba, because of instability, ongoing conflict and a deterioration of law and order.

 Civil unrest/political tension

-We strongly recommend you do not to travel to South Sudan due to political instability and ongoing conflict.
-Many thousands of people have been killed since the violence began in December 2013.
+Do not travel to South Sudan due to political instability and ongoing conflict.
+Many thousands of people have been killed since violence began in December 2013.
 The security situation is particularly volatile and may deteriorate with little warning.
-There is currently a night time curfew in Juba.

 Border areas with Sudan: Border areas between South Sudan and Sudan remain particularly vulnerable to civil unrest, tribal violence, military activity and armed conflict.
 Since April 2012, there have been outbreaks of conflict in border regions with Sudan between the military forces of South Sudan and Sudan.
 There is ongoing violence on the border with Sudan's South Kordofan state.
 There is a serious risk of attacks in the states of Upper Nile and Unity.